-NASA’s Insight mission touched down on the Martian surface in November 2018, and its seismometer (the Seismic Experiment for Interior Structure, or SEIS) has recorded more than 1,000 marsquakes since early 2019.
-Just a handful of these have been the deeper quakes that scientists are now using to probe the planet’s anatomy.
+NASA’s Insight mission touched down on the Martian surface in November 2018, and its seismometer (the Seismic Experiment for Interior Structure, or SEIS) has recorded 733 since early 2019.
+About 35 of these have been deeper quakes that scientists are now using to probe the planet’s anatomy.

-Reporting in a trio of studies published in the July 23rd Science, the Insight science team has now analyzed about 10 marsquakes to make the first direct observations of the structure within another rocky planet.
+Reporting in a trio of studies published in the July 23rd Science, the Insight science team has now analyzed a handful of marsquakes to make the first direct observations of the structure within another rocky planet.
 The results — a surprisingly thin crust, an undifferentiated mantle, and a larger-than-expected core — will help determine how Mars formed and evolved.

 Thin Crust vs. Thick Crust